kiskadee-studio/eslint-config-kiskadee/README.md

 ## Level 3 - Kiskadee Rules

-- All from Great
+- All items from level 2
-- Some fantastic rules modified
+- A selection of outstanding rules we've recommended, derived from existing plugins

 ```javascript
     // .eslintrc.js